sindresorhus/hasha/readme.md

 *The `md5` algorithm is good for [file revving](https://github.com/sindresorhus/rev-hash), but you should never use `md5` or `sha1` for anything sensitive.
 [They're insecure.](http://googleonlinesecurity.blogspot.no/2014/09/gradually-sunsetting-sha-1.html)*

+### hasha.async(input, [options])

+In Node.js 12 or later, the operation is executed using `worker_threads`.
+A thread is lazily spawned on the first operation and lives until the end of the program execution.
+It's unrefed, so it won't keep the process alive.

+Returns a hash asynchronously.

 ### hasha.stream([options])

 Returns a [hash transform stream](https://nodejs.org/api/crypto.html#crypto_class_hash).